pvarvia/mgpr/README.md

 For each field plot, there are ? plot-level features calculated from the airborne laser scanning (ALS) data.

 The *mgprdata* is a part of the forest inventory data used for remote sensing-based forest management inventories in Finland.
-The acquisition of the field data (kaukokartoituskoealat) is operated by Finnish forest centre.
+The acquisition of the field data (kaukokartoituskoealat/inventointikoealat) is operated by Finnish forest centre.

-The field data are openly available at: https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot
+The field data belongs to [the open data of Finnish forest centre ](https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot).

-The low-density ALS data belongs to the open data of the National Land Survey of Finland: https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/laser-scanning-data-05-p
+The low-density ALS data belongs to [the open data of the National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/laser-scanning-data-05-p).

 ```r
 data(mgprdata)